August 31, 2017

 Homeopathy can modify hereditary factors that contribute to malabsorption issues.
 These malabsorption issues are just part of a whole, the wide variety of defects all housed under one or more miasms inherent to each individual’s genetic fitness.
-Go to the “Proper Absorption” section in this article for more information.
+Go to the “Proper Absorption” section of this article for more information.

 VEGAN VITAMIN A-RICH FOODS: squash, pumpkin, sweet potato, kale, carrots, spinach, cantaloupe, broccoli, apricots

 VEGAN VITAMIN D-RICH FOODS: mushrooms, fortified milks and yogurt

 Vegans, you are not invincible.
-Please, please do not ignore the serious ramifications of a B12 deficiency, which can quite possibly impede nerve function permanently (homeopathy heals, but why go there…).
+Please, please do not ignore the serious ramifications of a B12 deficiency, which can quite possibly impede nerve function permanently.
 If you’re anything like me, you didn’t eat that much meat prior to altering your diet; thus, your levels may already run on the low side, again like many Americans (1).
 You must supplement with B12, either in pill/capsule form, under the tongue (sublingual-ly), via patches, nasal sprays, or injections.
 My digestive disturbances severely inhibited my body’s uptake of my daily B12 supplement, which invariably contributed to my anxiety before I began using homeopathy and receiving B12 injections.
-Injections may be the best option for those that need to bypass the small intestine before they remedy their GI complaints.
+Injections or sublingual supplements are the best options for those that need to bypass the small intestine before they remedy their GI complaints.